//

 Polymath-space-definition-card

 Despite this the prevailing culture often creates conditions in which every now and then we need to stumble across a talk like this on TED or dive into a copy of Barbara Sher’s book Refuse to Choose in order to maintain confidence in ourselves as valuable and committed innovators.
-After all we know that a life as a reluctant specialist on a promotion motivated, linear career path won’t necessarily make us happy.
+After all, we know that a life as a reluctant specialist on vertical career progression trajectory won’t necessarily make us happy.
 As Emilie says in her talk, “following our curiosity down those rabbit holes” and “embracing our inner wiring leads to a happier, more authentic life”.

 The video above can also be viewed with subtitles and an interactive transcript in 22 languages at TED.com